What is Religious Trauma and Spiritual Abuse?

 • Incongruence or cognitive dissonance

-• Experiencing gaslighting and/or manipulation
+• Confusion and uncertainty due to experiencing gaslighting and/or manipulation

 • Struggling to set healthy boundaries